timescale/docs/timescaledb/tutorials/grafana/create-dashboard-and-panel.md

 #### The Grafana timeFilter function

-Grafana time-series panels include a tool thatlets you filter on a given time range, called a time filter.
+Grafana time-series panels include a tool that lets you filter on a given time range, called a time filter.
 Not surprisingly, Grafana has a way to link the user interface construct in a Grafana panel with the query itself; in this case, the `$__timefilter()` function.